zaius/docs/content/docs/pipelines/stacks.md

 * wercker (newest, also known as Ewok)
 * wercker classic (also known as Andorian)

+If you're already familiar with the _classic_ stack, see our [migration guide](/docs/faq/migration-tips-v2.html) to move to the Docker stack.

 ### Docker Stack

 The new wercker stack (codename: Ewok) uses the [Docker](http://docker.io) container runtime.